Best Dual Motor eBikes in Canada (2026): 12 AWD Picks, 36–93 kg, $1,999–$5,599

 You need dual motor if any of these apply:

 - You ride through Canadian winter.
 A rear-only hub motor on ice or packed snow loses traction and spins.
-AWD — a motor in each wheel — gives the front tyre pulling force while the rear pushes.
+AWD — a motor in each wheel — gives the front tire pulling force while the rear pushes.
 The difference on a February morning in Edmonton or Ottawa is the difference between riding to work and walking your bike home.

 - You weigh over 100 kg or carry heavy cargo.
 Two motors distribute the load.
 Payloads in this guide reach 500 lbs (227 kg) — more than any single-motor eBike in the Zeus catalogue.
 See our heavy riders guide for single-motor alternatives.